Murat-U-Saglam/Homormorphic-Encryption-Evaluation/README.md

 **LogParser.py**

-This is a script that parses the logs at EE_Log, in doing so it creates a file called findings.txt which agreegates the results.
+This is a script that parses the logs at EE_Log, in doing so it creates a file called findings.txt which aggregates the results.